mongodb/specifications/source/client-side-encryption/tests/README.rst

    {"pipeline": [{"$match": "<findPayload>"}, {"$sort": { "_id: 1"}}]}

-Assert that no documents were returned.
+Assert that no documents are returned.

-Case 8: encrypting a document greater than the maximum errors
+Case 9: encrypting a document greater than the maximum errors
 `````````````````````````````````````````````````````````````
 This test case should be skipped if the encrypted field is ``encryptedDoubleNoPrecision``.

-Use ``clientEncryption`` to encrypt the value 201 with the matching ``RangeOpts`` listed in Data Types RangeOpts and these ``EncryptOpts``:
+Use ``clientEncryption`` to try to encrypt the value 201 with the matching ``RangeOpts`` listed in `Test Setup: RangeOpts`_ and these ``EncryptOpts``:

 .. code:: typescript